 Expose Ports via Port URL

 ‘Port URLs’ let you expose a specific port on your Nimbus Workspace via a URL.
-These links inherit the workspace address and can only be configured within the Nimbus VS Code extension.
+These links inherit the workspace address and can be configured via VSCode or the webapp.

 During development, engineers may want to get some quick feedback from UX designers before even pushing the code changes.
 You can expose the applications or APIs running on Nimbus workspace to public so your collaborators can also access your application that is running on your workspace, just like how you access the application on your localhost.

 Port URLs can be enabled in the VS Code panel.
 By default, when connecting to a Nimbus workspace, you will see Problems, Output, Debug Console, Terminal, Ports and Nimbus.
 The easiest way to access this is to launch the terminal and look for the ‘Ports’ and ‘Nimbus’ tab to the right of the panel.
 The ‘Nimbus’ tab is the one you will use to create Port URLs.

 Ports tab (VS Code)

 Before talking about the ‘Nimbus’ tab, lets talk about the ‘Ports’ tab.